AlienVault OTX

 Input Parameter | Required/Optional | Description | Example |

-Domains | Required | The list of domains to retrieve information. |
+Domains | Required | The list of domains on which to retrieve information. |

 JSON